xinslu/Portfolio-Website/src/pages/projects.md

 Worked on making a minimal implementation of the **Rust Standard Library** for BuzzOS, which is an OS developed by the TAs of the Operating Systems class at GT.
-This special version of the Standard Library was implemnented **without a libc**, and using wrapper based interface around **raw syscalls**.
+This special version of the Standard Library was implemented **without a libc**, and using wrapper based interface around **raw syscalls**.
 I included a **String**, **Vector**, **Box** and **Cell** Implementation along with the **multiple traits** implemented for each of these types.
-Implemented a **user space**, and allowed the kernel to gracefully handoff to the userspace after setup.
+Implemented a **user space**, and allowed the kernel to gracefully hand off to the user space after setup.

 ## [Mandelbrot Madness (WIP)](https://github.com/saisree27/mandelbrot-madness)